martinResearch/PySparseLP/readme.md

 	from pysparselp.example1 import run
 	run()

-segmentation with the same random data term with the optimizations limited to 15 seconds for each method
+segmentation with the same random data term with the optimisations limited to 15 seconds for each method
 ![curves](https://rawgithub.com/martinResearch/PySparseLP/master/images/potts_results.png)
 convergence curves
 ![curves](./images/potts_curves.png)